HEALTH BENEFITS OF OMEGA 3 FATTY ACIDS

 - Decrease triglyceride levels.

-- Decrease progression of atherosclerotic plaque and stabilize existing plaque so it is less likely to rupture and cause sudden heart attacks.
+- Decrease the progression of atherosclerotic plaque and stabilize existing plaque so it is less likely to rupture and cause sudden heart attacks.

 - Reduce inflammatory responses.